HzaCode/Athlytics/README.md

 ### 🤝 Contributing

 Pull requests are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details and follow the code of conduct in `CODE_OF_CONDUCT.md`.
+### License and Usage

+This software is intended for **research and non-commercial use only**.

+By using this package, you agree to be bound by the terms of use of the official API.
+All usage of this software must strictly adhere to the policies, rate limits, and any other restrictions outlined in the official API documentation and its terms of service.